mbrownnycnyc/splunkconf19/theconf.md

 ## 1:45PM: SEC1556 - Building Behavioral Detections: Cross-Correlating Suspicious Activity with the MITRE ATT&CK™ Framework

+### My warnings
+* this talk was awesome.
+* it essentially contains an entire risk based program design
+* you absolutely should watch the session on the web site to fully grasp all the examples.

+### overall summary
+* they essentially generate additional fields and create summary indexes
+* some of the additional fields are ingested as combined data points
+* these fields are then extracted at search time

 ### building behavioral detections

 #### getting started